AdobeDocs/experience-manager-cloud-service.it-IT/help/assets/dynamic-media/video.md

 Un tavolo di tutti *pubblicato* i video sono elencati anche per consentire di tenere traccia dei video più visualizzati sul sito web in base al numero di avvii video totali.

-Quando selezioni un nome video nell’elenco, questo ti mostra il rapporto di fidelizzazione (a discesa) del video sotto forma di grafico a linee.
-Il grafico mostra il numero di visualizzazioni per un dato momento di tempo durante la riproduzione del video.
-Quando si riproduce il video, la barra verticale traccia in sincronizzazione con l&#39;indicatore del tempo nel lettore.
+When you select a video name in the list, it shows you the video’s audience retention (drop-off) report in the form of a line chart.
+The chart displays the number of views for any given moment of time during video playback.
+When you play the video, the vertical bar tracks in synchronization with the time indicator in the player.
 Le perdite nei dati del grafico a linee indicano dove il pubblico si allontana dal disinteresse.

 Se il video è stato codificato al di fuori di Adobe Experience Manager Dynamic Media, il grafico a discesa di conservazione del pubblico e i dati in percentuale di riproduzione nella tabella non sono disponibili.